jozu-ai/kitops/README.md

 ### What is in the box?

 **[ModelKit](https://kitops.ml/docs/modelkit/intro.html):** At the heart of KitOps is the ModelKit, an OCI-compliant packaging format for sharing all AI project artifacts: datasets, code, configurations, and models.
-By standardizing the way these components are packaged, versioned, and shared, ModelKits facilitate a more streamlined and collaborative development process that is compatible with any MLOps or DevOps tool.
+ModelKits facilitate a more streamlined and collaborative development process that is compatible with any MLOps or DevOps tool by standardizing how these components are packaged, versioned, and shared.

 **[Kitfile](https://kitops.ml/docs/kitfile/kf-overview.html):** A ModelKit is defined by a Kitfile - your AI/ML project's blueprint.
 It uses YAML to describe where to find each of the artifacts that will be packaged into the ModelKit.
 The Kitfile outlines what each part of the project is.